Skip to Content

 The increasing role of governments

-Mandates and also incentives have an important role in driving forward the adoption of sustainable fuels by airlines.
+Mandates and also incentives have an important role in driving forward the adoption of sustainable aviation fuels by airlines.

-Policy moves are important to accelerate the investments into plants to enable the scaling up of SAF production, however some industry observers reckon mandates alone will not be sufficient to attract this investment.
+Supporting policies are important to accelerate the investments into plants to enable the scaling up of SAF production, however some industry observers reckon mandates alone will not be sufficient to attract this investment.

 For Walsh, it is more around regulation than science.
 “We have not seen as much focus on new bio-refineries, and it takes around five years from start to getting that sort of production,” he says.
 Additionally, he points to the U.S. for leading the way with incentives, which has led to a major boost in investment in the field.
 “In Europe, we haven't seen the same, it’s more of a stick approach,” Walsh remarks.